c-tek/vyos/README.md

 - **Enhanced Error Handling:** Provides clearer, more consistent, and specific error responses with custom exception classes and standardized schemas.
 - **Secure VyOS API Communication:** Enforces SSL/TLS certificate verification for communication with the VyOS router.
 - **IP/Port Pool Management:** Dynamic definition and management of IP and port ranges via API endpoints, moving away from environment variables for resource configuration.
+- **VyOS Configuration Synchronization:** Automated synchronization of VyOS NAT rules with the database, including detection and application of discrepancies.
+- **Advanced Port Management:** Granular control over port forwarding rules, allowing specification of protocol, source IP, and custom descriptions.
+- **Monitoring & Alerting Integration:** Exposure of Prometheus metrics, enhanced health checks, and structured logging for operational visibility.
+- **Database Migrations:** Controlled and versioned evolution of the database schema using Alembic.

 ## Documentation
 - [Installation Guide](docs/vyos-installation.md)